ansys/pymechanical/doc/source/getting_started/index.rst

    unzip ansys-mechanical-core-v0.7.dev0-wheelhouse-Linux-3.7 wheelhouse
    pip install ansys-mechanical-core -f wheelhouse --no-index --upgrade --ignore-installed

-If you are on Windows with Python 3.9, unzip the ``ansys-mechanical-core-v0.7.dev0-wheelhouse-Windows-3.9`` wheelhouse archive to a ``wheelhouse`` directory and then install it using the preceding code.
+If you are on Windows with Python 3.9, unzip the ``ansys-mechanical-core-v0.7.dev0-wheelhouse-Windows-3.9`` wheelhouse archive to a ``wheelhouse`` directory and then install it using ``pip`` like in the preceding example.

 Verify your installation
 ------------------------